teegre/snotify/README.md

 # **Snotify** version 0.3.0 (03-2019)

-**Snotify** is a simple notification tool and playback controller for Spotifyd written in Python 3.7.
+**Snotify** is a simple notification tool and a basic playback controller for Spotifyd written in Python 3.7.

 *Dependencies: spotipy, spotify-token, dunst (or similar)*